cmeraki/vit.triton/posts/PART2.md

 ### Blocks

 Threads are logically organized into blocks.
 Every block has a pre-defined number of threads assigned to it. *Just for logical purposes*, we can arrange threads inside a block in either a 1D, 2D, or 3D array layout.
-You can think of blocks as an array of threads.
+We can think of blocks as an array of threads.
 It's important to understand that this 1D, 2D, or 3D arrangement is purely logical and for the developer's convenience only.
 This arrangement is provided so it's easier to visualize our input and output data.
 If we imagine that we want to operate on a 100x100 matrix, then we can just launch a kernel with a block size of 100 by 100 threads.
 That will start a total of $10^4$ (100x100) threads which we can use to map to the matrix.
 We can write our kernel such that every single thread operates on every single element of the matrix.

 In the physical world, every block is assigned an SM.
 Throughout its execution, the block will only be executed on the same SM.
 Since every block is assigned an SM, it also has access to the SM's shared memory (which we learned in the first part).
 All the threads that are part of a single block can access and share this memory.

 ### Grids

 Similar to how threads are organized in blocks, blocks are themselves organized into a grid.
 That helps us to launch multiple blocks at one time.
-As we discussed earlier, a single GPU has multiple SMs, we can launch multiple blocks at once so that all of our SMs and cores are utilized.
+A single GPU has multiple SMs, we can launch multiple blocks at once so that all of our SMs and cores are utilized.
 Let's assume that our program executes 25 blocks and our GPU has 10 SMs.
 Then the program will execute 10 blocks in the first wave, 10 blocks in the second wave, and 5 blocks in the third wave.
 The first two waves will have 100% optimization but the last wave will have 50% utilization.

 Blocks inside a grid can be organized in the same way that threads are organized inside a block.
 A grid can have a 1D, 2D, or 3D array layout of the blocks.
 The arrangement of blocks and threads is just logical.
 A single program only executes a single grid at a time.
+The grid has access to the global memory or HBM of the GPU.

 ![threads-blocks](image-2.png)

 Figure 1: Grids/Blocks/Threads layout
 Source: Borrowed from [this](https://siboehm.com/articles/22/CUDA-MMM) excellent blog.

 During execution, we start a total of `blocks per thread (b) * number of blocks (num)` physical threads.
 Each physical thread is numbered from `0` to `(b*num)-1`.
-So, how do you map your 2D or 3D structure of logical thread blocks to the physical thread?
+So, how do we map our 2D or 3D structure of logical thread blocks to the physical thread?
 By unrolling.

-A 2D array layout can be to 1D.
+A 2D array layout can be unrolled to 1D.
 If it's row-major ordering, then a 2D matrix after unrolling will look like this:

 ![matrix unrolling](image-1.png)

 Figure 2: Element `A[2][3]` in the 2D matrix will be `A[5]` in the flattened 1D array.
-This is how you can think of mapping 2D blocks of thread to the 1D thread array.
+This is how we can think of mapping 2D blocks of thread to the 1D thread array.

 When we arrange the blocks and threads in this 1D, 2D, or 3D layout, CUDA maps them to the x-axis, y-axis, and z-axis in its programming model.
 This will be useful in the next section.

 ## A simple example in CUDA

-Now that you have hopefully understood what threads, blocks, and grids are, let's start with CUDA.
+Now that we have hopefully understood what threads, blocks, and grids are, let's start with CUDA.
 CUDA is a programming extension of C/C++ that helps us write heterogeneous programs (that run on CPU and GPU).
 These programs allow us to define and launch kernels from the CPU.
 CUDA is very powerful and offers a lot of ways to optimize our kernels.
 It's just a bit ... too verbose.

 Let's slowly walk through an example to understand how CUDA works.
 Let's implement a very naive implementation of matrix multiplication.
 We will be using some CUDA function calls, they should be self-explanatory, but in case they are not, just google the syntax.
 This is a relatively simple kernel, so should be easy to follow along.
 Here are the general steps of writing and launching a kernel from CUDA:

 1. Allocate the memory for the data (both input and output) on the CPU memory (also called as host).
-We will allocate memory for our input (X), weight matrix (W), and output (O).
-Assuming B as the batch size, N as the number of rows or sequence length in transformers, D_in as the number of columns or embedding dimension, and D_out as the hidden dimension.
+We will allocate memory for our input (`X`), weight matrix (`W`), and output (`O`).
+Assuming `B` as the batch size, `N` as the number of rows or sequence length in transformers, `D_in` as the number of columns or embedding dimension, and D_out as the hidden dimension.

 ```C
 float *X = (float*)malloc(B*N*D_in*sizeof(float));      // Input data